jakevossen5/not-backend/README.md

 The service is built using Angular front-end web framework and Python Flask back-end framework.
 !Backend runs in the following steps:

-  + Ask for URL input for GitHub public repository
+  1. Ask for URL input for GitHub public repository
-  + Send URL to a Python web server
+  2. Send URL to a Python web server
-  + Web server starts a new instance for every function
+  3. Backend server converts the `main.py` from the GitHub repo to a Python Flask application
-  + Web server returns API URL
+  4. Web server returns API URL that can now call the functions of `main.py`

+When a request is sent, if uses the UUID generated from step 4 to access the correct flask server, and runs the method with the parameters specified

 <img src="images/diagram.jpg" width="700" alt="img">